 Overview: Report Types

-Reports are bi-directional, so information updated on a report will automatically update back to the underlying sheets and vice versa.
-Use grouping and summary in reports for quick and easy aggregation and calculation across data from multiple sheets.
+Reports are bi-directional, this means that the information updated on a report will automatically update back to the underlying sheets and vice versa.

-Reports can be shared with anyone who is also shared to the underlying sheets populating the report.
-Publish your report, or display it in a dashboard to ensure your audience only sees the high-level information you want to display—without requiring your audience is shared to the underlying data.
+You can share reports with anyone who is also shared to the underlying sheets populating the report.
+If you do not want to share the underlying sheets to your audience, publish your report, or display it in a dashboard.
+This way you ensure your audience only sees the high-level information you want to display.

 With Row Reports, you can aggregate row information from multiple sheets.
 For example, you can create a report to see all your high-priority incomplete tasks, pulled from multiple sheets.